emscape/RooWorkEdition/README.md

 | `systemPatterns.md` | (Optional) Documents recurring patterns and standards used in the project (coding patterns, architectural patterns, testing patterns). |

 RooFlow automatically manages these files.
 You generally don't need to edit them directly, although you can review them to understand the AI's knowledge.

+## 🛠️ Automation Scripts

+To make it easier to apply RooFlow to your projects, we've created PowerShell scripts that automate the setup process:

+- [**apply-to-existing-project.ps1**](scripts/apply-to-existing-project.ps1): Applies RooFlow custom modes to an existing project
+- [**setup-new-project.ps1**](scripts/setup-new-project.ps1): Creates a new project with RooFlow custom modes

+See the [scripts documentation](scripts/README.md) for detailed usage instructions.

+## 📖 Documentation

+For more detailed information on applying RooFlow to your projects, see:

+- [Applying to Existing Projects](docs/applying-to-existing-projects.md): How to add RooFlow to projects that are already set up
+- [Applying to Future Projects](docs/applying-to-future-projects.md): How to start new projects with RooFlow from the beginning
+- [Documentation Overview](docs/README.md): General information about RooFlow custom modes and memory bank

 ## ✨ Features